jyothisreevinaya/capgemini-data-engineering-training/week0/Phase2/README.md

 - I used methods like show(), select(), filter(), count()

-- Applied groupBy() for grouping and aggregation.
+- Applied groupBy() for grouping with aggregation functions like sum(), avg().

+- Performed joins to combine data from multiple DataFrames.

+- Handled null values using methods like drop() and fill().

 Key Learnigs:

-- SparkSession : Used to start PySpark and work with data.

-- Create DataFrame() : Used to create table(DataFrame) from data.

-- show() is used to display the data , select() is used to choose specific columns, count()- used to count number of rows
+- Underatnding PySpark DataFrames and using Basic operations like show(),select(), filter() , count() to view and manipulate data.

+- Understand working with joins.

+- Learned to group data using groupBy() and apply aggregation functions like count(), sum() and avg().

+- Learned how to deal with null values using methods like drop().

-- filter() used to get only required rows based on conditions, groupBy() used to group data and perform operations.
+- Understand how to filter required data and organize it for better analysis.

 Challenges: